hove-io/navitia/install.rst

    Note: it will build in release mode.
 If you want to compile it with debug symbols run ``cmake -DCMAKE_BUILD_TYPE=Debug ../source``

+   list of options

+   * SKIP_TESTS=ON : Compile without the test parts
+   * STRIP_SYMBOLS=ON : Strip symbols within all code (Active -s option)

 #.
 Compile

    ``make -j4``